 The data revision policy and notification of corrections are described in the section Principles of dissemination of official statistics of the website of Statistics Estonia.

 The published data may be revised if the methodology is modified, errors are discovered, new or better data become available.

 The following data are received from the Ministry of Social Affairs: social welfare institutions that provide social services by type of service; alternative care service in family house and substitute home; general care service provided outside home; special care services; safe house service; children in need of assistance.

 DATA FROM OTHER STATISTICAL ACTIVITIES

-Internet-based collection and aggregation (S-Web and H-Web), partially from the social services and benefits registry STAR.
+Web-based collection and aggregation (S-Web, H-Web), partially from the Social Services and Benefits Registry STAR.

-Social services institutions and local authorities compile Internet-based statistical reports for the Ministry of Social Affairs.
+Social services institutions and local authorities submit web-based statistical reports to the Social Insurance Board.
+The Social Insurance Board prepares the aggregate report that is submitted to the Ministry of Social Affairs.

 Statistics Estonia receives the aggregate data electronically from the Ministry of Social Affairs.

 The data are compared with the data of previous periods.

 The collected data are converted into statistical output.